Articles

 One of the many important elements of prudent wealth management is to have your ‘succession plans’ well documented and understood.

 In a personal situation, nomination of beneficiaries is a key element of a well-structured Estate Plan.
-An Estate Plan encompasses a process that ensure that your estate is ultimately distributed
+An Estate Plan encompasses a process that ensure that your estate is ultimately distributed:

-• To the beneficiaries that you nominate (the right people);
+• to the beneficiaries that you nominate (the right people);

-• In the amount that you nominate (the right amount/ share); and
+• in the amount that you nominate (the right amount/ share); and

-• At the time of your choosing (at the right time).
+• at the time of your choosing (at the right time).

 When it comes to ensuring that the right people receive the right amount of money and at the right time, you must ensure that the right documentation has been attended – and monitored and updated on a regular basis.